pokergeist/Glasses_Mouse/README.md

-# Glasses_Mouse
+# Glasses Mouse

+__This project is Under Development__ while I work with a user to test different methodologies, e.g., mapping Vxy or pitch & yaw (via sensor fusion) to mouse movement (absolute, damped or progressive).
+This repo will be renamed to the more generic term "Head Mouse".

-Move computer mouse using microcontroller and motion sensor board.
+### Move your computer mouse using microcontroller and motion sensor board.

 This code is an Arduino sketch compiled using the Arduino IDE (v1.8.13) and libraries.
 It is being developed using: